 Link analysis: This involves marching through global DNS query data and mapping the requestor-requestee pairs as a graph.

-Initialization: This gives negative ranks to known blacklisted domains and assigns positive ranks to known whitelisted domains.
+Initialization: This gives negative ranks to known blocked domains and assigns positive ranks to known allowed domains.

 SecureRank iterations: This concept is illustrated in the simple example below.